mDialog/smoke/README.md

     }

 ## Logging
-Smoke uses logback for all logging under the hood.
+Smoke uses logback for all logging.
 Instead of having to define a logback configuration file for each application that uses Smoke, some convenient logging configuration options have been provided.

 By default Smoke allows for some basic logging for all HTTP requests to either a file or to stdout.
 These can be specified in the smoke configuration by setting the following values: